Meeting Update: Annual Meeting of the American Society of Tropical Medicine and Hygiene (ASTMH) 2008

 Dr. Chen reports no financial relationships relevant to this field of study.

-At the 57th annual meeting of the Aamerican Society of Tropical Medicine and Hygiene in New Orleans, held from December 7-11, 2008, the CDC presented malaria and travel vaccine updates.
+At the 57th Annual Meeting of the American Society of Tropical Medicine and Hygiene in New Orleans, Louisiana, held from December 7-11, 2008, the Centers for Disease Control and Prevention presented malaria and travel vaccine updates.
 Dr. Paul Arguin from the Domestic Malaria Unit presented "Malaria Update: Surveillance, Prevention, Treatment."
-In 2007, 1,505 cases of malaria were reported to the National Malaria Surveillance System, including one death.
+In 2007, 1505 cases of malaria were reported to the National Malaria Surveillance System, including 1 death.
 The most common species identified was Plasmodium falciparum (43.4%), followed by P. vivax (20.3%).
 The species in 30% of cases was unknown.
-Among the patients for whom information was available, 47% were US civilians, 17% were foreign civilians, 2% were military, and 34% were of unknown status.
+Among the patients for whom information was available, 47% were U.S. civilians, 17% were foreign civilians, 2% were military, and 34% were of unknown status.
 Heading the list of countries where infection occurred were Nigeria (20.3%), India (13.1%), Ghana (10.4%), Tanzania (4.2%), Liberia (4%), and Uganda (3.3%).
 Among the foreign residents, 19.7% were from India.

-Among the US residents, the main countries that were associated with malaria acquisition were Nigeria (24.7%), Ghana (11.6%), India (11.2%), Uganda (4.0%), Honduras (3.6%), and Haiti (3.8%).
+Among the U.S. residents, the main countries that were associated with malaria acquisition were Nigeria (24.7%), Ghana (11.6%), India (11.2%), Uganda (4.0%), Honduras (3.6%), and Haiti (3.8%).
 Estimated relative risk showed West and Central Africa and Oceania to be the regions of highest risk, whereas Central and South Central Asia were the regions of lowest risk.
-The most common reasons for travel were, once again, 50% visiting friends and relatives (VFR), followed by 10% tourism.
+The most common reasons for travel were, once again, visiting friends and relatives (VFR) at about 50%, followed by tourism for about 10% of travelers.

 Prevention emphasized individual risk assessment based on destination country (transmission intensity, focal areas with transmission even when, within a country, the overall risk is low), type of traveler (especially VFRs), accommodations, etc. Major upcoming changes are: new country-specific guidance table that is separate from yellow fever; malaria risk categories updated to include five groups (limited malaria, P. vivax-predominant, chloroquine-sensitive, chloroquine-resistant, and mefloquine-resistant areas); and inclusion of primaquine as a first-line drug.
 The updated recommendations emphasize personal protective measures for areas considered as having limited malaria.
 For areas with mainly P. vivax, use primaquine as the first-line preventive agent.